Starting a Para Rowing Program

 Many coaches who have never worked with athletes with a disability feel that to be effective, they need highly specialized skills, knowledge, or training.
-But that’s a misperception.
-In fact, most coaches who work with rowers with a disability soon discover that there is fundamentally no difference at all compared to coaching an abled body rower.
+But that’s a misconception.
+In fact, most coaches who work with rowers with a disability soon discover that there is fundamentally no difference at all compared to coaching an able-body rower.
 The challenge, as with all coaching, is to truly understand the individual, to focus on their abilities and to explore what they can achieve.
 The safety, comfort and enjoyment of the participant is paramount.

 The sense of freedom of being out on the water and in control of a rowing shell is exciting and empowering for new para-rowers.

 Ask and listen if you don’t know how the equipment will work for the new rower.
 They usually have a pretty fair idea of what’s going to work and how to achieve the most successful set-up.
 Take some time to have a conversation with your para-rowers to find out what they are comfortable with.
 Their input into problem solving will be a valuable aid.